hmrc/x-govuk-component-renderer/README.md

 `GET` from `/examples-output/$$COMPONENT_NAME$$` where `$$COMPONENT_NAME$$` is the name of the component from govuk-frontend e.g. `govukSelect`, `govukButton`, `govukHeader`

-The response will contain the HTML output of each available example for that component along with an MD5 hash of the HTML.
+The response will contain the Nunjucks and HTML output of each available example for that component.

 The response structure is as follows: